Faith and Practice

 Core Values

+- Jesus Christ is present.
 Jesus Christ is actively present with us as Savior, Teacher, Lord, Healer, and Friend.
 Christ is immediately accessible to all who believe in Him.
 Those who take time to listen to Christ can hear His voice and follow Him, individually and collectively.

+- Scripture calls us to account and helps us know God’s will.
 The Bible, as interpreted by the Holy Spirit, shows us what God requires of us and provides authoritative and unfailing spiritual guidance for our lives today.

+- God is the source of life, and all human life is sacred.
 All life has its origin in the creative work of God, and human life is to be regarded as a sacred gift from God.
 Because all persons have equal value and are created in the image of God, we must treat others with respect and dignity, regardless of human measures of merit or value.

+- The Holy Spirit transforms and empowers us.
 The Holy Spirit enlightens our paths and transforms our lives.
 As we yield our lives to God and become immersed in the life of the Spirit, things change.
 Despair gives way to hope, and weakness gives way to empowerment.
 All things indeed become new.

+- We are called to be and to make followers of Christ.
 Christ through His Spirit transforms us to be more like Himself.
 He enables us to live lives of integrity and righteousness and calls us to bring others into this relationship.
 We listen to Christ, we obey Him, and we teach others how to do the same.

+- We are called to live out Christ’s love.
 Jesus reveals the fullest measure of God’s love by His example in His death on the cross.
 As we become more Christ-like, we hope to display this same quality of love corporately and individually to those around us.

+- We are called to be agents of God’s peace and love to everyone.
 We are called to work for justice and to be agents of peace in a broken world.
 Whether situations of conflict and confusion are personal, national, or global—within the church or beyond it—we are called to be agents of the same healing and love we have received from God.

 Historical Statement

-The Friends Church (Quaker) arose from a movement of Christian renewal that began in England during the seventeenth century.
+The Friends Church (Quakers) arose from a movement of Christian renewal that began in England during the seventeenth century.
 The major leader of this renewal was George Fox, who as a sensitive youth experienced cold formalism and power politics in the church and was repulsed by empty pleasure seeking outside the church.
 Young Fox studied the Bible and longed for an authentic faith to match its Christian message.
 This longing remained unfulfilled, even frustrated, by human counselors until he looked beyond them.
 Then he discovered One who could (as phrased in Fox’s Journal) “speak to thy condition,” and he reported that his heart “did leap for joy”.

 George Fox found this experience with the living Christ so compelling that he quickly told others about it.
 He shared the good news that Christ could free persons from the guilt and power of sin.
 To this message people responded eagerly.
 They were seekers, disillusioned by dry and formal religion, and they were attracted to the warm, evangelical message preached by this earnest young messenger.
 Scores of young men and women were “raised up of the Lord” for a ministry across England and beyond.
 Known as the “valiant sixty,” they proclaimed that Christ could be experienced in the present, not just read about in the Bible or remembered through ritual observance.
 This is how George Fox perceived his ministry: